Post-Incorporation Compliances under Companies ACT 2013

 – filing compliances, etc.

-The following are the steps which should be complied with by the company for getting a PAN:
+The following are the steps that the company should follow to get a PAN:

-Step 1: Enter the NSDL Website and fill in the application.
+Step 1: Visit the NSDL Website and complete the application.
 Select form 49A from the drop-down menu.

 Step 2: Now select ‘Firm’ from the ‘Application Type’ and fill in details like the name of the company, date of incorporation, and other details.